 Even experienced installers may err when nailing the vinyl siding to the house.
 The problem with improper nailing is that you don’t know you have a problem until warping or even buckling appear.

-Moisture retention – Warping and buckling is not only unsightly, it may open up gaps that allow for excess moisture intrusion, particularly in heavy wind-blown rains.
+Moisture retention – Warping and buckling is not only unsightly, but it may also open up gaps that allow for excess moisture intrusion, particularly in heavy wind-blown rains.
 When vinyl siding is installed with an insulation foam backing to add R-value, problems with trapped moisture are also possible.
 Moisture behind vinyl siding can lead to rotting, mold or mildew.

-Temperature sensitivity – Vinyl siding is far thinner and more temperature sensitive than James Hardie siding.
+Temperature sensitivity – Vinyl siding is far thinner and more temperature-sensitive than James Hardie siding.
 Consequently, if you get your grill too close, vinyl siding may warp.

-Wind vulnerability – High winds in tropical systems, severe thunderstorms and howling blizzards can get under vinyl siding, potentially ripping it from a home.
+Wind vulnerability – High winds in tropical systems, severe thunderstorms, and howling blizzards can get under vinyl siding, potentially ripping it from a home.
 By contrast, properly installed James Hardie siding can withstand the kind of hurricane-force winds the DMV occasionally experiences.

 Cost – Although homeowners are initially attracted to vinyl siding by the lower materials expense, upfront costs are only part of the equation because total lifecycle costs matter too.
-For example, consider that James Hardie siding can easily last two decades longer than its vinyl counterpart.
+For example, consider that James Hardie’s siding can easily last two decades longer than its vinyl counterpart.
 Higher maintenance and repair costs associated with vinyl may more than erase any upfront savings.

 Importance of Proper Installation

-Proper installation is a key to optimizing the performance of James Hardie siding.
+Proper installation is key to optimizing the performance of James Hardie siding.
 The manufacturer recommends that “The best way to get the performance you expect from your James Hardie products is to work with a professional contractor.”

-Certified James Hardie Specialists -James Hardie Industries works with installation specialists that focus on important things like safety, onsite training and education.
+Certified James Hardie Specialists -James Hardie Industries works with installation specialists that focus on important things like safety, onsite training, and education.
 These specialists know how to maximize the performance of siding, trim, soffit, flashing and wrap products through installation best practices.
 For example, certified James Hardie specialists know how to meet OSHA silica dust standards during installation.

 Avoiding Improper Installation – When pre-finished ColorPlus siding is installed, it is essential that all freshly cut, open edges be caulked and sealed to prevent moisture intrusion.
 An inexperienced contractor may fail to do this.
 Due to its cement content, James Hardie siding requires the proper use of fasteners to maximize its wind resistance.

 James Hardie siding is a low-maintenance product.
-It’s ideal to occasionally spray it with a garden hose or a pressure washer to wash away dust, dirt, cobwebs and other accumulated debris.
+It’s ideal to occasionally spray it with a garden hose or a pressure washer to wash away dust, dirt, cobwebs, and other accumulated debris.
 Although it is not necessary every year, caulked joints should be inspected periodically and restored, if necessary.
 Finally, since it is ideal to keep shrubbery from rubbing up against your siding, timely pruning is recommended.

 HZ5 James Hardie siding is specifically engineered to retain dimensional stability despite seasonal weather extremes.
 Advanced paint adhesion and moisture resistance resist everything from severe thunderstorms to howling blizzards.
 The HZ5 design also includes a drip edge to enhance water management.
 HZ5 siding comes with a 30-year limited, transferable warranty that adds value if and when you decide to sell your home.
 It is vital to install HZ5 siding in our region, as the use of HZ10 siding here voids the manufacturer’s warranty.

 By comparison, HZ10 siding is specially engineered for added moisture protection in tropical climates.
-It is engineered more for protection from hurricane-force winds and heavy rain and less on protection from arctic blasts, heavy snow and ice.
+It is engineered more for protection from hurricane-force winds and heavy rain and less on protection from arctic blasts, heavy snow, and ice.
 It also comes with a 30-year limited, transferable warranty provided by the manufacturer.